Naggioperso/docker-azahar-room/README.md

 ## Disclaimer

-This rository is in no way affiliated with the the azahar-emulator.
+This repository is in no way affiliated with the the azahar-emulator.
 If you're looking for the emulator check: https://github.com/azahar-emu/azahar

 ## How it works